 There is not currently an online catalogue of the archive, however, a print catalogue, “A guide to the archives of the Royal Entomological Society” covering much of the collection is available for reference within the library.
 Please contact the librarian if you have any questions regarding the archive, or if you wish to make an appointment to view any of the archival material.

 Scanning and Copying

 The Library can supply copies of material to both Members and non-members.
 Please e-mail your copy requests to email@example.com using the Copy request form

 For copying costs, please see the Copy Fees.

 Where material requested for copying is not available within the library, we will endeavor to obtain it elsewhere, for which there may be additional charges.

 Partnerships with other Societies

-We are committed to offering services to the entomological community and to our partnerships with the British Entomological and Natural History Society (BENHS) and the Amateur Entomologists Society (AES).
-If you would like to access RES library services as a BENHS or AES member, please email firstname.lastname@example.org
+We are committed to offering services to the entomological community and to our partnerships with the British Entomological and Natural History Society (BENHS) the Amateur Entomologists Society (AES) and the Zoological Society of London (ZSL) If you would like to access RES library services as a BENHS, AES or ZSL member, please email firstname.lastname@example.org

 The librarian, Rose Pearson, may be contacted by phone on 01727 899387 (International +44 1727 899387) or email: email@example.com